Learn About Amelia Earhart's Lockheed Model 10 Electra

 The Lockheed Aircraft Corporation designed multiple variants of the Electra Model 10, ranging from the Model 10A to the Model 10E.
 The 10E model was given a more powerful engine and was the model flown by Earhart.

-The Electra was meant to compete better with other popular aircraft that were entering airline service around the same time period.
+The Electra was meant to compete with other popular aircrafts that were entering airline service around the 1930s.
 The Model 10 Electra was smaller and cheaper to operate than competing aircraft made by Boeing and Douglas.
-As one of the first multi-engine aircraft used in the airlines, it did fairly well in a market flooded with single-engine aircraft.
+As one of the first multi-engine aircraft used by commercial airlines, it did fairly well in a market flooded with single-engine aircraft.

 Performance and Specifications